Criteria Of Roller Cone Bit Bit Performance

 C. Hole deviation

-In some areas, WOB will produce bending in the drillstring, leading to a crooked hole.
-The drillstring should be properly stabilised to prevent this happening.
+In some areas, WOB will produce bending in the drill string, leading to a crooked hole.
+The drill string should be properly stabilized to prevent this from happening.

 D. Bearing life

 The greater the load on the bearings the shorter their operational life.
 Optimizing ROP will depend on a compromise between WOB and bearing wear.